yext/search-ui-react/docs/answers-react-components.usecomposedcssclasses.md

 Suppose a component has built-in classes of `{ container: 'px-4 text-slate-700' }`<!-- -->.

-Passing in custom classes:
+Passing in the custom classes:

 ```ts
 { container: 'text-red-200 mb-3' }
 ```
-results in the classes:
+results in the merged classes of:

 ```ts
 { container: 'px-4 text-red-200 mb-3' }